snewmanri/RemodelingPros/README.md

 # Remodeling pros
-Simple website for a general contractor romdeling website.
+Simple website for a general contractor remodeling website.
 Built with React and Vite.

 ## Live Application URL